rohitgupta286/Webcrawler/README.txt

-Webcrawler Made in VB script.
+Amazon Webcrawler Made in VB script and Python.

-Follow the instructions tab in the Macro Sheet
+Follow the instructions tab in the Macro Sheet.